ddasker/mysql-enterprise/performance-tp/performance-tp.md

 In this lab, you will:
 * Install and test out sysBench
+* Install BMK Toolkit
+* Run benchmarks with increasing number of connections
-* Install  Masking of Sensitive Data
+* Install Thread Pool
-* Create a View and user which only sees masked data
+* Run benchmarks with increasing number of connections

 ### Prerequisites